tc39/proposal-source-phase-imports/README.md

 with systems to restrict permissions, such as Deno.

 ## Cache Key Semantics

-Semantically this proposal involves a relaxation of the `HostResolveImportedModule` idempotency requirement.

 The proposed approach would be a _clone_ behaviour, where imports to the same module of different reflection types result in separate keys.
 These semantics do